UK PM Seeks 'Safe and Ethical' Artificial Intelligence - Slashdot

 Things have progressed since the article (Score:2)

-endless fountain of empty phrases (Score:2, Flamebait)
+endless fountain of empty phrases (Score:3, Insightful)

 Theresa May is a never ending source of meaningless, "X and Y" catchy cliches, none of them achievable by her aimless and malign government.
 I think she's has a quota of distracting bullshit to deliver each week to keep her party happy and the country distracted from the incompetence.